viet-aus-it/vait-discord-bot/README.md

       your local dev environment.
 But please keep it consistent since if you lose it, you will lose access to your local database and will need to re-create it.
   - `TOKEN`: Your bot token created in previous step
+- The `config.json` needs to be filled in with the config needed to run the commands:
+  - `prefix` is needed for the bot to trigger a command.

 ### Install node dependency